Colombia to Bolivia Discovery

 This morning we cruise across Lake Titicaca on board a boat and head to Taquile Island.
 Here, we tuck into a tasty Peruvian meal before shopping for handwoven clothing at a local cooperative.
 We then head across to a neighbouring village where we'll stay overnight in the local community.

-Day 53: Lake Titicaca to Puno
+Day 53: Lago Titicaca to Puno

 Enjoy a morning with your host family before heading back out on the water this afternoon.
 We'll visit the incredible floating islands of Uros and meet the locals, learning how they built the islands and their homes out of totora reeds.